Angelina Jolie And Brad Pitt Divorce: Actress Still ‘Possessive’ Over Pitt, Would Hurt If Star Moved On

 — Newsstand (@Newsstand_UK) June 9, 2017

-However, Brad Pitt has moved forward positively and sought addictions counselling, which has put him on better terms with his estranged wife and has allowed him more time with his children, as was relayed by the star earlier this year in an interview with GQ.
+However, Brad Pitt has moved forward positively and sought addictions counseling, which has put him on better terms with his estranged wife and has allowed him more time with his children, as was relayed by the star earlier this year in an interview with GQ.